Bobbo117/GarageController/README.md

 -   Ultrasonic vehicle presence detector
 ## Actuators
 -   Kasa smart plug for garage motor
--   Lillygo TT-GO Sim7000G Cellular module with wifi is central brain
+-   Lillygo TT-GO Sim7000G Cellular module with wifi is central garage controller
 -   Optional Raspberry pi 3B+ with Home Assistant for dashboard and added control
 ## Software features

--   Arduino C++
+-   Arduino C++, adapted from **Ambient** and **AmbientHUB**  software
 -   Cellphone notification when garage door is opened or closed
 -   Remote control of garage door from cellphone
--   Displays status of all garage sensors via cellular network
+-   Reports status of all garage sensors via cellular network
     -   Car present or absent
     -   Door open or closed
     -   Vehicle hatch open or closed
     -   Motion in garage
     -   Light on/off
     -   Temperature/Humidity
+    -   The software documents the pin connections for the sensors.

 ## Garage Monitor Components
--   ESP32
+-   ESP32 development board
 -   PIR sensor
 -   temperature/humidity sensor
 -   photodiode